barichd/brailleorch/borframework.md

 Objects only
 Braille and objects (default)
 Determine how the screen reader will read the score while navigating.
-Generally, Braille will announce things like "dot 5, dots 1 4 5", and Object will announce "fourth octave, C eighth".
-Detailed indications for specified items may be discussed while developing.
+Generally, Braille will announce things like "5, 1 4 5" etc, and Object will announce "fourth octave, C eighth" etc. Detailed indications for specified items may be discussed while developing.

 **********